Comments on Exploring Quantum Statistics for Dirac and Majorana Neutrinos using Spinor-Helicity technique (arXiv:2507.07180 [hep-ph]): Summary of our Original Comments

-We have considered the claims made in Ref.~\cite{Bigaran:2025kod} in context of our papers \cite{Kim:2021dyj, Kim:2023iwz, Kim:2024tsm} and presented clarifications for considering them to be both invalid and incorrect. \blue{ The main crux of the arguments presented in our papers~\cite{Kim:2021dyj, Kim:2023iwz, Kim:2024tsm} is to show that quantum statistics can not only distinguish between Majorana or Dirac types, but also define the domain of validity of pDMCT in the most general way possible in the absence of a formal proof of it until now. } As everyone agrees, pDMCT is valid when we integrate over the momenta of neutrino and antineutrino (using the Dirac nomenclature).
-The proposed ad-hoc symmetrisation in \cite{Bigaran:2025kod} at the probability level for Dirac case simply achieves this by a different procedure, but as explained before we do not consider this approach to be correct.
+We have considered the claims made in Ref.~\cite{Bigaran:2025kod} in the context of our papers \cite{Kim:2021dyj, Kim:2023iwz, Kim:2024tsm} and presented clarifications to consider them both invalid and incorrect. \blue{ The main crux of the arguments presented in our papers~\cite{Kim:2021dyj, Kim:2023iwz, Kim:2024tsm} is to show that quantum statistics can not only distinguish between Majorana or Dirac types, but also define the domain of validity of pDMCT in the most general way possible in the absence of a formal proof of it until now.} We note that pDMCT is strictly valid when we integrate over the momenta of neutrino and antineutrino (using the Dirac nomenclature).
+The proposed ad hoc symmetrisation in \cite{Bigaran:2025kod} at the probability level for the Dirac case simply achieves this by a different procedure, but as explained before, we do not consider this approach to be correct.
 Nevertheless, our main focus in \cite{Kim:2021dyj, Kim:2023iwz, Kim:2024tsm, Kim:2022xjg, Hernandez-Tome:2024oxb} is on the possible exceptions to pDMCT when we can fix the neutrino-antineutrino momenta either directly (possible in principle but difficult experimentally) or indirectly (as pointed out in \cite{Kim:2021dyj} under special kinematic conditions) or when new physics effects are taken into consideration.

 \acknowledgments